Free shipping for Australia deliveries when product totals over $140

 This fabulous coffee comes from our good friends at Langdon Coffee Merchants in Melbourne.

-Langdon's has selected a superb quality lot we proudly showcase to our mycuppa customers around Australia.
+Langdon's has selected a superb-quality lot that we proudly showcase to our mycuppa customers around Australia.

 The Gayo region is renowned for producing high-quality Arabica.